TeleAI-mcp/open-quiz-platform-mvuh/README.md

-# open-quiz-platform-mvuh
+# Open Quiz Platform Mvuh

-A quiz and trivia platform for modern development workflows
+A quiz and trivia platform for modern development workflows.